justinpombrio/cs2951y-reading-notes/reactions.md

 On the other hand, this could also be a terrible idea: after all, we don't teach physics by explaining in detail 10 ways the world could work, and then tossing 9 of them out.

+# 1-22-17

+### Disagreement

+In the Pascal averaging example, where the student was supposedly "believing that the programming language knows more about her intentions then it possibly can", I feel like she was answering the question (weather "1a" and "2a" were the 'same kind of statement') *semantically*, but being judged assuming it was meant *syntactically*.
+I.e., she answered weather you should think of them as the same kind of statement from a program design standpoint, which seems like a reasonable enough thing to do.

+### Question

+I wonder weather the "superbug" has gotten better over time, as students now come in having interacted with lots of deterministic software?
+Although, even if it has, it will get worse again.
+Gmail knows when you meant to send an attachment, and will remind you about it.

+### Interesting

+Again, while they are presented as misconceptions, a lot of the things that students think the computer will do would---excluding the infeasible ones---would make for a reasonable programming language.